-Romania applies various types of fees for the official control of food products, feed ingredients and pet food imports.
-The types of inspection fees and their levels per consignments of germinal products, animal-origin products, animal by-products, composite products and non-animal origin products are provided by Order 96/2014 issued by ANSVSA, updated most recently in 2022 through Order 55.
-Fees for conducting the import inspection of feed are set by Order 95/2022.
+Romania applies various types of fees for the official control of food products, feed ingredients, and pet food imports.
+The types of inspection fees and their levels per consignments of germinal products, animal-origin products, animal by-products, composite products, and non-animal origin products are provided by Order 96/2014 issued by ANSVSA, updated most recently in 2023.
+Fees for conducting the import inspection of feed and non-animal origin products are set by Order 95/2022.